 Best less-expensive video doorbells

 Compared to the Nest Hello, Ring video doorbells are generally cheaper — both the devices themselves and the subscription service, which starts at $3 per month.
 They’re a natural choice for people already using Amazon smart home products, as you can stream doorbell footage to an Echo Show or interact with the doorbell (by talking to someone at your door, for example) via Alexa.
 While Ring makes a number of different models, experts agree that the Pro is the one to choose.
 “It has high-definition video and it does a really good job overall,” Steinberg says.
 While the camera isn’t recording 24/7, it does have a “pre-roll” function, which Steinberg likes because it saves a few seconds of footage before motion is detected.
 That way you’re not likely to miss anything that happens at your door.
+Schurman also likes the Ring and points out that “you can tell it to detect motion only in certain sections of what it sees, which should reduce the number of false alerts you receive.”

 Best video doorbell for apartments

 Even if you don’t live in a stand-alone house, you can still enjoy the benefits of a smart doorbell with the Ring Peephole Cam.
 Steinberg calls it “a very low-cost option for people in apartments and renters, because it’s not a permanent installation.”
 This rechargeable doorbell doesn’t require hard wiring and attaches right to your existing peephole.
 “It’s a good camera all the way around and it’s very easy to install,” says Steinberg.
+Schurman agrees, saying, “Installation is a snap.”
+He also likes that it has 1080p video quality and a good motion-detection algorithm.

 Best video doorbell with professional monitoring